 Michelle Dilley joined AWESOME in mid-2020, becoming the organization’s first CEO.
 She most recently served as Chief Operating Officer of DSC Logistics, now CJ Logistics America.
 Michelle joined DSC Logistics in 2017 as Chief Supply Chain Transformation Officer, leading the vision for the DSC operating platform of the future and implementing strategic initiatives to deliver continuous improvement.
-Promoted to Chief Operating Officer in 2019, Michelle continued to lead the transformation initiative and was directly responsible for leading DSC’s nationwide network of logistics centers and supply chain packaging operations.
-Her experience spans the full spectrum of end-to-end supply chain, including strategic sourcing, operations, inventory management, logistics, technology and business/customer process harmonization for companies in multiple industries such LaSalle Bristol, Ascension Health, and Whirlpool Corporation.
+Promoted to COO in 2019, Michelle continued to lead the transformation initiative and was directly responsible for leading DSC’s network of logistics centers and supply chain packaging operations throughout North America.
+Her prior experience spans the full spectrum of end-to-end supply chain, including strategic sourcing, operations, inventory management, logistics and transportation, technology and business/customer process harmonization for companies in multiple industries such LaSalle Bristol, Ascension Health, and Whirlpool Corporation.
 During her 16 years with Whirlpool, she served in a variety of roles, including General Manager, Global Indirect Goods & Services Sourcing, from 2005 to 2009.
 She received a bachelor’s degree in German studies and international business from the University of Michigan and also studied at Schiller International University in Heidelberg Germany.

 Ann Drake founded AWESOME in 2013 as an industry-wide initiative to advance and transform the future of supply chain leadership.
 In 2012, she was the first woman to receive the Distinguished Service Award from the Council of Supply Chain Management Professionals (CSCMP) in recognition of her accomplishments and contributions to the supply chain profession during more than two decades as Chairman/CEO of DSC Logistics.
 In 2019, Ann launched Lincoln Road Enterprises through which she continues to impact the future of women’s leadership in business, supply chain, technology, and other fields.
 Ann received an undergraduate degree from the University of Iowa and an MBA from the Kellogg School of Management at Northwestern University.
 Please find her full bio here.